 Role Fitness Test (Entry)

 Thinking of joining the Army?
-The Role Fitness Test (Entry) is used as the selection standard to confirm that potential soldiers/officer cadets are at the appropriate level of fitness to commence Basic Training.
-The Role Fitness Test (Entry) will consist of: Seated Med Ball Throw, Mid Thigh Pull and a 2 km Run.
-See poster below for further information
+The Role Fitness Test (Entry) is used as the selection standard to confirm that potential soldiers and officer cadets are at the appropriate level of fitness to commence Basic Training.
+The Role Fitness Test (Entry) will consist of: Seated Med Ball Throw, Mid Thigh Pull and a two kilometer run.
+See the poster below for further information.

 The Role Fitness Test Entry (Physical Training) programme is a progressive guideline designed to help you prepare for the entry tests and standards mentioned above.
 Because the programme uses body resistance exercises and cardiovascular training, no specialist equipment is needed: just you and your motivation to train.